Vegetation management laws

-New vegetation management laws reinstate vegetation management controls repealed in 2013.
+Vegetation management laws were changed in May 2018, reinstating vegetation management controls repealed in 2013.
 The laws increase protection for high-value regrowth and remnant vegetation and boost protection for important habitats, including waterways leading to the Great Barrier Reef.

 Summary of changes